Code-Phantom-Thief/Simple-MERN-Todo/README.md

 This is the simple MERN TodoList.

+If you would like to try this site's, you can use Test User.
+(Of course, you can create new user though)

+Test Username: mai
+Test Password: mai123

 ### NPM Packages:

 FrontEnd: React / React-Toastify / React Router Dom V6 / Axios / React-Helmet